non toxic cleaning products

 You can get these on Amazon:

-• Norwex Enviro Cloth – my favorite Norwex product.
-Wipe up counter top spills and remove bacteria without using disinfectant sprays.
+• Norwex Enviro Cloth – our favorite Norwex product.
+Wipe up countertop spills and remove bacteria without using disinfectant sprays.

 • Norwex Window Cloth – just wet the cloth and use to clean mirrors and windows.
 Polish windows with a clean microfiber.
 No chemicals needed.